Adrian3martin/shop/README.md

 This project is designed to be easy to read as a simple mobile React Native project.

-The project has a total of 5 screens `ProfileScreen, HomScreen, ProductScreen, ProductDetail, CartScreen`;
+The project has a total of 5 screens
+`ProfileScreen, HomScreen, ProductScreen, ProductDetail, CartScreen`;

+4 Reusable Components
+`CartIcon, Category, Product, ProductSmall`

+2 Reusable Interfaces
+`category, product`

+1 Action/Reducer to manage cart state throughout the app `cart`

+1 Core file to mange api and other core functions in the future `core`

-To install this application simple follow the instructions on this page
+To install this application once you have the ipa, simply follow the instructions on this page [How to install an .ipa](https://medium.com/@itskaranzzz/how-to-install-ipa-file-directly-to-iphones-tabs-without-using-laptop-desktop-e645c36125d2)

 But pasing here to highlight the important part